What are benzodiazepines and how do they work?

 GABA is the chief inhibitory neurotransmitter in the mammalian central nervous system.
 Its role is in reducing neuronal excitability and, in humans, it is also responsible for the regulation of muscle tone.
 If your nervous system was a car, GABA functions much like the “brakes”.
 When the “car” takes off speeding down the road (excitability of the nervous system), GABA functions as the “brakes” to calm and slow it down.

-Without getting too technical, GABA sends its inhibitory message by binding at special sites called GABA-receptors on the outside of the receiving neuron.
-Once GABA is bound to the GABA-receptor, the neuron opens a channel which allows chloride ions to pass inside of the neuron.
+Without getting too technical, GABA sends its inhibitory message by binding at special sites called GABA-A receptors on the outside of the receiving neuron.
+Once GABA is bound to the GABA-A receptor, the neuron opens a channel which allows chloride ions to pass inside of the neuron.
 These negative chloride ions make the neuron less responsive to other neurotransmitters (norepinephrine [noradrenaline], serotonin, acetylcholine and dopamine) which would normally excite it.
-Benzodiazepines also bind to their own receptors (benzodiazepine receptors) that are situated on the GABA-receptor.
+Benzodiazepines also bind to their own receptors (benzodiazepine receptors) that are situated on the GABA-A receptor.
 Combination of a benzodiazepine at this site acts as a booster to the actions of GABA, allowing more chloride ions to enter the neuron, making it even more resistant to excitation.